Singh Kaur: Music

 Singh Kaur's biggest commercial success was her album "Instruments of Peace" (later retitled "Imagine Peace") which made the Billboard New Age Music listing in 1988.
 This album was produced during Singh Kaur's long-time association with Dean and Dudley Evenson, with whom she stayed and toured over a two-year period.
 She released two other CDs on the Evenson's 'Soundings of the Planet' label: "What Child Is This", and "Spiritus: Breath of Life" (recorded under the name of Lorellei which she co-produced with Dean Evenson).
 It was with the album "Spiritus" that she poured out her heart, writing songs in English (rather than the mantras of her previous ashram life).
-Her poetry and powerful musicality were on display in this masterpiece recording.
-Many compared her voice to that of Enya or Loreena McKennett who were popular at the time.
-She did a west coast tour with the Soundings Ensemble but then moved back to Hawaii where she lived reclusively.
-She was deeply disappointed that this album didn't receive the popular acclaim that was hoped for and soon after that, her health was affected.